hci-res/hci-res/_posts/2019-10-09-Design-Check-In.md

 ### Tasks:

+- Getting in contact with housing authorities: This design idea clearly accomplishes this task by allowing students to easily get in contact with housing authorities.
+The contact information of various types of housing authorities is centralized within this feature of the app.
+Having this information in one place will be useful for students and allow them to reach out to housing authorities more freely when needed.

-This design idea not only accomplishes task #1 of easily getting in contact with housing authorities but also three others.
-A reporting system on RES accomplishes task #6 by making moving in easier due to the fact that issues in a new living space can be resolved quicker.
-Also task #4 by making communication of housing feedback more accessible through increased communication.
-And lastly, the reporting system helps with task #2 since a better feedback system makes it easier for students to reason through logistics regarding housing options, further encouraging the sharing of this information with each other.
+- Getting Information on student housing options: This reporting feature helps with this task because a better feedback system makes it easier for students to reason through logistics regarding housing options, further encouraging the sharing of this information with each other.
+When students are communicating about their housing problems with housing authorities more, they are thinking about their living experience more often and can therefore articulate it better.
+This will make communication regarding housing options better among students, allowing for better sharing of housing information.

+- Give Feedback on your housing: The design idea accomplishes this task by making communication of housing feedback more accessible through increased communication.
+When students have more communication regarding issues with housing authorities, this creates more of an opportunity to speak about their living experiences as a whole.
+While this is an informal method of giving feedback, it is still effective since these conversations are happening with the people who can actually make a difference when it comes to housing experience.

+- Moving Into a New Place: A reporting system on RES accomplishes this task by making moving in easier due to the fact that issues in a new living space can be resolved quicker.
+When students are moving into a new place, everything will not always go smoothly and because they are new, they do not always know who to reach out to.
+RES Report will help resolve these issues in a timely manner with low stress on the new student acclimating to a new environment and therefore making their move in experience better.